-Most Dangerous Roads in Phoenix for Pedestrian Accidents
+Phoenix’s Most Dangerous Roads for Pedestrians

 The Arizona Department of Transportation has released its latest Pedestrian Action Safety Plan, which compiles statistics about pedestrian accidents that occur in the state.
 It reports that a higher number of pedestrians are killed in motor vehicle crashes in Phoenix when pedestrians attempt to cross interstate highways and interchanges.
 Below, we discuss some of these dangerous roads and what you can do to exercise reasonable care and improve your chances of avoiding a pedestrian-related accident.